Tuesday, July 14, 2015

 “I’m Don Brabham, and this is my wife Pamela.
 These lovely people are Julie Hamilton and Raymond West.”

 The man stretched himself to his full, impressive height.
-Don was tall but this man taller, at least six-six.
+Don was tall, but this man was taller, at least six-six.

 “Wolf Steinhart,” he said, extending his hand.
 “At your service.”

-Steinhart’s spoke with a clipped British accent, khaki shirt imparting the appearance of a big game hunter.
+Steinhart spoke with a clipped British accent, and his khaki shirt imparted the appearance of a big game hunter.
 A red stain on his shirt dispelled this initial impression.
 When Pamela edged to the back of the group and eyed the door, Don grabbed her arm.

 “We understand you’re an expert in New Age philosophy,” Don said.
 “May we sit?”